ibbles/LearningUnreal/Post Process Volume.md

 # Color Grading

 Color grading is used to modify the look and feel of the scene.
+Color correction.
+It allows for transformation of color spaces from HDR to LDR.
+Unreal Engine works in HDR internally, to get more colors to work with, and maps those colors to LDR for non-HDR displays.
+The Filmic Tonemapper uses Academy Color Encoding System, ACES.
+(
+I don't know what the Filmic Tonemapper is.
+Is it all the settings in the Color Grading category of the Post Process Volume?
+)

+To help with color grading Unreal Engine includes a [[Static Mesh]] named `SM_ColorCalibrator`.
+Make sure [[Content Browser]] > Settings > Show Engine Content is enabled to find it.

 Editing within the Global category will affect the entire spectrum.
 The other options are Shadows, Midtones, and Highlights.